jimmindungu3/jimmindungu3/README.md

 👋 Hi there!
-I'm [Your Name], a passionate coder and lifelong learner based in [Your Location].
+I'm James Ndungu, a passionate coder and lifelong learner based in Nairobi, Kenya.

 💻 Skills & Technologies:
 - Proficient in HTML, CSS, JavaScript, Python